Updated: Jun 12

 Mike says it has taught him to more closely assess every move he makes outside of the house, and to consider not only how each action potentially affects him, but also how it may impact others as well.
 In the house, though, he says it has taught him to “go with the flow” because—when we’re stripped of our obligations and schedules and future plans—there is really only the present moment and our reaction to it.

 And now, let’s temper all those heady ideas with this week’s suggestions for entertainment:

 We’ve been watching the show “Community” on Netflix, starring Joel McHale, Chevy Chase, and Ken Jeong, among others.
-If it’s possible for a show to include slight racism and misogyny but do so in a witty and endearing way, then these guys are killing it.
+If it’s possible for a show to include slight racism and misogyny but do so in a witty and endearing way that still manages to point out that both are wrong, then these guys are killing it.
 And if not, then we’re sorry, but we still find it funny.
 We give it two thumbs up! www.netflix.com/title/70155589 If you have not already watched the horrendously offensive yet hysterical wonder that is “Future Man”, we suggest this as a binge-watch.
 My cousin Dale first introduced us to the show just after my Dad had passed away, when I really needed something distracting that didn’t require much thinking.
 I can assure you, it doesn’t.
 Do us a favor and read some of the reviews on IMDb or something before you watch if you think you might be offended by crude humor, because we really don’t want to be responsible for upsetting anyone!